How to Perform a Risk Assessment

 “Safety has to be everyone’s responsibility… everyone needs to know that they are empowered to speak up if there’s an issue.” – Captain Scott Kelly, at the SafetyCulture Virtual Summit.

-A good and effective risk assessment training should orient new and existing workers on various hazards and risks that they may encounter.
+A good and effective hazard identification and risk assessment training should orient new and existing workers on various hazards and risks that they may encounter.
 It should also be able to easily walk them through safety protocols.
-When everyone is on the same page, managing risks becomes easy.
+With today’s technology like SafetyCulture’s Training feature, organizations can create and deploy more tailored-fit programs based on the needs of their workers.

 FAQs About Risk Assessment

-Risk assessments are often confused with a Job Safety Analysis (JSA) or Job Hazard Analysis (JHA).
 The key difference between a risk assessment and a JSA is scope.
 Risk assessments assess safety hazards across the entire workplace and are oftentimes accompanied with a risk matrix to prioritize hazards and controls.
 Whereas a JSA focuses on job-specific risks and is typically performed for a single task, assessing each step of the job.

 The three main tasks of risk assessment include identifying the hazards, assessing the risks that come along with them, and placing control measures to either eliminate them totally or at least minimize their impact on the business and its people.